-The credit facility requires us to comply with various financial covenants, including:
+The credit facility required us to comply with various financial covenants, including:

-- Maximum leverage ratio of 65% as of the last day of each fiscal quarter through December 31, 2014 and 60% as of the last day of each fiscal quarter thereafter: - Minimum fixed charge coverage ratio of 1.75x; - Minimum tangible net worth equal to at least the sum of 80% of tangible net worth on the closing date of the credit facility plus 75% of the net proceeds of any additional equity issuances; - Maximum amount of variable rate indebtedness not exceeding 30% of our total asset value; and - Maximum amount of secured recourse indebtedness of 35% of our total asset value.
+- Maximum leverage ratio (as amended on April 22, 2014) of 65% as of the last day of each fiscal quarter through maturity; - Minimum fixed charge coverage ratio of 1.75 to 1.0; - Minimum tangible net worth equal to at least the sum of 80% of tangible net worth on the closing date of the credit facility plus 75% of the net proceeds of any additional equity issuances; - Maximum amount of variable rate indebtedness not exceeding 30% of our total asset value; and - Maximum amount of secured recourse indebtedness of 35% of our total asset value.

-The credit facility permits investments in the following types of assets: (i) unimproved land holdings in an aggregate amount not exceeding 5% of our total asset value, (ii) construction in progress in an aggregate amount not exceeding 25% of our total asset value and (iii) unconsolidated affiliates in aggregate amount not exceeding 5% of our total asset value.
-Investments in these types of assets cannot exceed 30% of our total asset value.
-In addition to these financial covenants, the credit facility requires us to comply with various customary affirmative and negative covenants that restrict our ability to, among other things, incur debt and liens, make investments, dispose of properties and make distributions.

-We are currently in compliance with all covenants under the credit facility.
+The credit facility permitted investments in the following types of assets: (i) unimproved land holdings in an aggregate amount not exceeding 5% of our total asset value, (ii) construction in progress in an aggregate amount not exceeding 25% of our total asset value and (iii) unconsolidated affiliates in an aggregate amount not exceeding 5% of our total asset value.
+Investments in these types of assets collectively could not exceed 30% of our total asset value.
+In addition to these financial covenants, the credit facility required us to comply with various customary affirmative and negative covenants that restricted our ability to, among other things, incur debt and liens, make investments, dispose of properties and make distributions.
+We were in compliance with all covenants under the credit facility as of December 31, 2014 and as of the date the credit facility terminated.